owang-bio/blog/content/python-for-data-analyst/change_dates_to_first_day.md

 ---
-title: "Date to beginning of Month"
+title: "Date to beginning of a Month"
 date: 2021-10-13T22:45:50-06:00
 draft: False
 tags: ['python', 'pandas', 'datetime']
-description: change a Pandas Series of dates to the first day of each month
+description: Change a Pandas Series of dates to the first day of each month
 ---

 Pandas.Timestamp.replace(day=1) can change a single Timestamp to the beginning of a month.
 But when we have a Series of date or a date column, this method will no longer work.
 I have to do